kartikynwa/dotty2hotty/README.md

 the opener.
 This can be easily taked care of by putting the path in the second line instead.
 Unfortunately, even my genius can only materialise so many innovations in one go.
 So far, it works for me and if I need to I will pull the trigger on that change.
+One flaw that stings me is that the repo folder _NEEDS_ to be created in the home directory.
+I might be able to fix that but to be honest I haven't even begun to care about it.

 Also, all the scripts that I saw were so dry.
 Eugh!
 Fucking programmers man.